xerolinux/XeroHub/content/updates/browser-situation/index.md

 ### The Bottom Line

 We're hoping this change will finally silence the peanut gallery.
 These placeholder browsers are just there to get you started.
-After that, you can grab your favorite from our toolkit.
+After that, you can grab your favorite from our toolkit **No Judgement !**.
 We'll keep adding more over time.

 If you don't see your preferred browser on our list, don't panic!
 Just head over to [**Flathub**](https://flathub.org), the [**AUR**](https://aur.archlinux.org), or the official **Arch Repos** and install it from there.